CombinedArmsGaming/CAFE3/configuration/loadouts/gearscript_readme.txt

         COPY_ADDONS(lat,rif);
         The Anti-tank loadout now has all of the Rifleman's randomisation.

+COPY_HATS(TO,FROM);
+COPY_VESTS(TO,FROM);
+COPY_BACKPACKS(TO,FROM);
+-   Copies only the hat, vest or backpack randomisation from one unit-type to another one.
+    This is useful in situations where you only want to copy one type of randomisation from another unit-type.

 CLEAR_HATS(UNIT_NAME);
 -   Empties the "random hats" list for the unit.
     This is useful for copying addons from other unit-types, and then changing parts o them around.